isaacSennerholt/sudelity/README.md

 Even efforts to mimic attunement — through affirmation, mirroring, or “reading the room” — become evident over time if no reciprocal unfamiliarity is offered.
 When presence becomes purely adaptive, rather than participatory, the balance begins to erode.
 The space may remain polite, even warm on the surface — but beneath it, coherence unravels.

-What seems like harmony slowly becomes avoidance.<br/>
+What seems like harmony slowly becomes avoidance.
-What seems like care becomes concealment.<br/>
+What seems like care becomes concealment.
 What seems like belonging becomes self-preservation.

 Over time, this asymmetry gives rise to chaotic emergence: